 A hands on, clinically based course in which students will form consulting teams (like in consulting firms) and actually do consulting in the community.
 Offered occasionally.

 MACS 6619 - Strategic Community Planning

-An overview of the community form a strategic perspective, identifying: social, economic, demographic and cultural trends and patterns within the community; areas of concern for law enforcement and government; ways to initiate and develop community-wide strategic planning for peaceful community relations and growth; building community partnerships between law enforcement, the criminal justice system and community justice; and the use of data, data collection and analysis in developing and implementing collaborating long and short terms plans for community development, problem solving and funding initiatives.
+An overview of the community form a strategic perspective, identifying: social, economic, demographic and cultural patterns within trends and community; areas of concern for law enforcement and government; ways to initiate and develop community-wide strategic planning for peaceful community relations and growth; building community partnerships between law enforcement, criminal justice system community justice; and the use of data, data collection and analysis in developing and implementing collaborating long and short terms plans for community development, problem solving and funding initiatives.
 Offered occasionally.